mattermost-community/mattermost-plugin-msteams-meetings/docs/setup/installation-and-configuration.md

 - `Client Secret` - copy from Azure App (Generated in `Certificates & secrets`, earlier in these instructions)

 4. Choose **Save** to apply the configuration.

+## Onboarding users

+When you’ve tested the plugin and confirmed it’s working, notify your team so they get started.
+Copy and paste the text below, edit it to suit your requirements, and send it out.

+> Hi team,

+> The MS Teams Meetings plugin has been configured so you can use it for calls from within Mattermost.
+To get started, run the `/connect` slash command from any channel within Mattermost.
+Visit the documentation for more information.